 Second-year MBA students who are interested in participating in the program will register for MGG 602 for their third semester, which meets during the second half of the fall semester preceding the trip.

 The China program is a 3-credit course that caps off with an experiential learning trip.
 Travel dates are as follows:

 Upon arriving in India, you will spend the first week living and working in this village to implement your solutions.
 Afterward, you will have the opportunity to explore India, including site visits to Zero Hunger, Samarthanan Trust for the Disabled and ATREE, as well as cultural sites like the Mysore Palace.

-March 15.
+April 15.
 All applications must be submitted by this date in order to be considered for the following year's program.

 The India program is an elective credit course that caps off with an experiential learning trip.
-Upon acceptance, MBA students will be force-registered into a 3-credit course which meets during the fall semester preceding the trip.
+Upon acceptance, MBA students will be force-registered into a 3-credit course that meets during the fall semester preceding the trip.
 Travel dates are as follows: